 You can also join us virtually on Sunday mornings at 10 am on our YouTube Channel or later in the week.

 You are most welcome to visit and please let us know what church you are visiting from.
 We are called to be the body of Christ, regardless of our denominations and practices.

 It can be a daunting experience going to church for the first time.
 Any new experience is like that.
 And we understand.
 You don't have to participate in the service if that doesn't feel right to you.
 However, you are more than welcome to participate and follow along.
 We usually point out where we are in the service.
 You receive a pamphlet or bulletin when you arrive and that lets you know what we are doing and when.

 Most of the folks sitting around you are pretty friendly - so don't feel embarrassed to ask them questions.
 Or speak to one of the sidespeople - the people that greeted you when you arrived.

 Children are welcome at our church.
-During the service times there are a few of options.

 Once a month we have, as part of our Communion Service, a time of Anointing and Prayer.
 This is an optional practice, and those who wish to receive it go to a designated space in the church following communion.

 The bible instructs us that if anyone in the community is unwell in any way, we should come together and pray for them.
 We do this by having licensed lay anointers anoint a person's head with holy oil, making the sign of the cross on their forehead.
 Then a brief prayer is spoken, as you hold in your mind your particular need, for yourself or on behalf of someone else.